sungilkim94/Kim-PE-Data/README.md

 deal_closing_link - link, this is the link for the source of deal_closing_date for each deal

 deal_exit_date - date, this is the confirmed date of PE exit for each deal

+deal_exit_type - string, this is the exit type of PE exit for each deal

+deal_exit_link - link, this is the link for the source of deal_exit_type for each deal

+hca_flag - numeric, this is an indicator that = 1 when included in HCA PE deal, = 0 when not

 ## Workflow